Alan Tate: Loan spells

 After a falling out with Swansea manager Michael Laudrup, Tate joined Leeds United on loan on 22 November 2012 until January 2013.
 Tate represented the first signing by Leeds after the takeover by GFH Capital the previous day.
 Tate made his debut for Leeds against Crystal Palace on 24 November and was handed the squad number 15.
 Tate received praise for his performance's against Crystal Palace and Leicester City, helping Leeds earn two wins in his first two matches.

 After the takeover of Leeds by GFH Capital on 21 December, new Leeds director Salem Patel revealed Leeds were in negotiations with Swansea City to sign Tate on a permanent deal.
 On 1 January, Tate extended his loan spell at Leeds until 26 January.

 On 23 July 2013, Tate joined Championship side Yeovil Town on loan until 2 January 2014.
 Upon joining the club, the club made the announcement of the signing by producing a mocked-up picture of an easel outside Huish Park following the arrival of the Duke and Duchess of Cambridge's son the day before.
 Tate made his Yeovil debut in their 1–0 victory over Millwall on 3 August 2013.
 Tate made six appearances for Yeovil before returning to Swansea early on 5 September due to a hamstring injury.

 On 3 January 2014, Tate joined Scottish Premiership side Aberdeen as an emergency signing to replace recently departed Reading defender Michael Hector, on loan until the end of the 2013–14 season.
 He made his Aberdeen debut on 10 January in a 1–0 home win against Hibernian.

 Tate joined Crewe Alexandra on 24 September 2014 for an emergency 93-day loan, which was extended in January 2015 to the end of the 2014–15 season.
 Tate made 26 appearances for The Railwaymen, helping them to maintain their League One status.

 Port Talbot Town

 On 2 November 2015, it was announced Tate would be joining Welsh Premier League club Port Talbot Town.

 Coaching career

 Following his retirement as a player, Tate began coaching at Swansea City's academy, where he worked with the under-16s and under-18s.
 He became an assistant first-team coach to Steve Cooper in September 2019, while continuing his work as a youth coach.

 Following the appointment of Russell Martin, Tate stayed at the club to help the appointment process run smoothly.
 On 17 September 2021, it was confirmed that Tate was no longer a coach at Swansea City.
 A week later, on 24 September, it was confirmed that Tate had left Swansea to join Steve Cooper at Nottingham Forest.

+In December 2023 Tate left the club a day after Cooper was dismissed.

+In July 2024 Tate was appointed Assistant Manager to Steve Cooper at Premier League club Leicester City.
+He left the club alongside Cooper in November 2024.
+He managed 1 game for Leicester against Ipswich (due to Cooper's touchline ban), which ended in a 1–1 draw.